shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_5/README.md

 s.peek(System.out.::println).filter(x -> x > 2).count();
 ```

-A. 1
+* A. 1

-B. 2
+* B. 2

-C. 2.4
+* C. 2.4

-D. 1.2 and 2.4
+* D. 1.2 and 2.4

-E. There is no output
+* E. There is no output

-F. The code does not compile
+* F. The code does not compile

-G. An exception is thrown
+* G. An exception is thrown

 ### My Answer:
+* This question is super confusing
+* The result of the second line is 1
+* But the answers seem to ask what the output is,
+then it would be 2.4
+* **C**
 <hr>

 ## 🟧 Question 19

 ❓Which of the following return primitives❓